All Episodes

 It's cold here in Miami.

-I speak Airbnb conversationally, et cetera.
+I speak Arabic conversationally, et cetera.

 Like, I was like, yeah, there's no way they're hiring me.

-Like, you know, because at the time, the people that I interviewed, like that I competed with, I only had a 3.3 GPA at the time.
+Like, you know, because at the time, the people that I interviewed, like, that I competed with, I only had a 3.3 GPA at the time.

 And the kids that I competed with, a lot of them had fours.